On this page

 Income

 Income is assessed as the amount you have coming in each week after any tax or National Insurance is deducted.
 For a couple, incomes must be added together.
-Not all income counts is counted.
+Not all income counts.

 The following count as income for guarantee credit: